Texting and Driving Accidents

 New Mexico attorney dedicated to helping injured motorists

-Texting while driving is one of the leading causes of auto accidents in New Mexico.
-Drivers who take their eyes off the road for only a few seconds run the risk of rear-ending another driver during a traffic jam, causing a head-on collision on a curvy road or broadsiding another vehicle at an intersection.
+Texting while driving is one of the leading causes of car accidents in New Mexico.
+Drivers who take their eyes off the road for only a few seconds run the risk of rear-ending another driver during a traffic jam, causing a head-on collision on a curvy road or broadsiding another car at an intersection.
 The damage caused by an inattentive driver can be catastrophic, resulting in severe, and life-threatening, injuries.

 Texting and driving in New Mexico is a primary offense, meaning that a police officer can stop and cite a driver specifically for distracted driving.
 While police do their best to curb texting and driving, some drivers who engage in this distracting behavior go under the radar.
-If their negligence caused your accident, consulting with an experienced Albuquerque auto accident attorney who help you seek the justice you deserve.
-Attorney Andras Szantho has helped hundreds of auto accident victims, like yourself, maximize their compensation.
+If their negligence caused your car accident, consulting with an experienced Albuquerque car accident attorney who help you seek the justice you deserve.
+Attorney Andras Szantho has helped hundreds of car accident victims, like yourself, maximize their compensation.
 He can fight for you every step of the way.
 Contact attorney Szantho and find out how he can help you.

 Why texting and driving is so dangerous